Who This Statute Applies To

 A person who is not subject to section 14-7655 or 14-7656 and who holds property of or owes a liquidated debt to a minor who does not have a conservator may make an irrevocable transfer to a custodian for the benefit of the minor pursuant to section 14-7659.

-Limits on Transfers Without a Nominated Custodian
+Limits Without a Named Custodian

 If no custodian has been nominated pursuant to section 14-7653 or all persons so nominated as custodian die before the transfer or are unable, decline or are ineligible to serve, a transfer pursuant to this section may be made to an adult member of the minor's family or to a trust company unless the property exceeds ten thousand dollars in value.